 In the last two months, I have entered two contests.
 Both my entries can been seen on my now updated video page.
 The first, Arleen is for the Tiny Desk Contest which is a nationwide contest sponsored by National Public Radio for new music and new talent.
 You can go to www,npr.org and under Tiny Desk are some of this year's entries.
 The second entry, The Wrong Track is for a local contest focusing on The 1891 Great East Thompson Four-Train Wreck and songs to memorialize this event.
-Entries in addition to mine will be compiled by the Town of East Thompson on their website for viewers to review and judge.
+Entries in addition to mine will be compiled by the Town of Thompson, CT on You Tube for viewers to review and judge.

 It's FAWM (February Album Writing Month) time.
 Come visit my new creations at http://www.fawm.org/mikegtz.
 Featuring my latest co-creation with my potential new songwriting and performing partner, Beth Gray and some other unique originals.